 There are several clinical applications for a ketogenic diet.
 Before jumping into these, I highly recommend reading about and understanding what happens inside the body when you are burning ketones instead of sugar as your primary source of energy.

-When it comes down to it, your body needs energy to do perform any of its functions.
+When it comes down to it, your body needs energy to perform its functions.
 This energy comes in the form of ATP that is produced primarily by structures called mitochondria that inhabit just about every cell in your body.
 Cells in certain areas of the body have way more mitochondria than the rest and this reflects the amount of energy they need to function properly.

 Among these areas is the brain.
 By improving the number and energetic output of the mitochondria in your brain, you provide a significantly higher amount of energy.
-This in of itself may provide much of the brain boosting benefits (1).
+This in of itself, may provide much of the brain boosting benefits (1).
 Fasting and a ketogenic diet are some of the most promising methods for upregulating mitochondrial biogenesis.

 BDNF stands for brain-derived neurotrophic factor.
 Its main function is understood to be regulating the growth of neural connections in the brain.
 Low levels of BDNF have been correlated with mental disorders such as Alzheimer’s, depression, schizophrenia, and Huntington’s disease, making it a target for modern medical therapies (2).